FIRST PAGE

 Viewing a lot on the most beautiful spot

-THE BRITISH scholar William Paton Ker was a brisk walker and lover of mountain scenery.
+The British scholar William Paton Ker was a brisk walker and lover of mountain scenery.
 He revisited the Italian Alps in 1923.
 While he was walking up the slopes of the Pizzo Bianco at Macugnaga, he paused, and next remarked to his companions,

 "I thought this was the most beautiful spot in the world, and now I know it."